 Market performance tends to be cyclical, and, in the various cycles, certain investment styles may fall in and out of favor.
-If the market is not favoring the quantitative style used by the fund and/or the stocks contained in the fund's benchmark, the fund's gains may not be as big as, or its losses may be bigger than, other equity funds using different investment styles.
+If the market is not favoring a fund's style, the fund's gains may not be as big as, or its losses may be bigger than, other equity funds using different investment styles.